daymxn/rLog/wiki/docs/api/rlog.logcontext.withconfig.md

 If the context is dead (ie; if [stop](./rlog.logcontext.stop.md) was called already)

+## Remarks

+The correlation id will be the same, but the config will be merged with the provided config.

+Can be used to create slightly different versions of the same context.

 ## Example

 ```ts
 const mainContext = LogContext.start({ minLogLevel: LogLevel.DEBUG });